-Yanina Manolova is a visual journalist based in Washington, DC area.
+Yanina Manolova is a visual journalist.
 A native of Bulgaria, she received her BFA in education and minor in speech pathology at Sofia University "St. Kliment Ohridski".
-In 2000 she moved to the United States and later studied MA in photography at Ohio University's School of Visual Communication.
+In 2000 she moved to the United States and in 2010 she earned MA in photography at Ohio University's School of Visual Communication.

 Her work has been featured in the World Health Organization (WHO), United Nations Population Fund (UNFPA), USA Today, The New York Times, The Washington Post, The Boston Globe, and many others.